 Exploring Research Group Consultations

-Exploring Research Group Consultations are for any undergraduate student, in any discipline, who might be interested in doing original research at some point in his or her academic career.
+Exploring Research Group Consultations are for any undergraduate student, in any discipline, who might be interested in doing original research at some point in their academic career.
+They are offered twice weekly throughout the fall and spring semesters, with virtual and in-person options.

 - Watch two short videos:

-- Reflect on your responses to the following:
+- Reflect on your responses to the following questions:

 - What kind of experience am I looking for?